 My Vaccine Lawyer's founding partner Paul Brazil was featured in an October 2015 article by the Washington Post regarding the vulnerability of older Americans to shoulder injuries from vaccinations, primarily SIRVA from a flu shot.
-Paul was also interviewed by Eyewitness News on CBS3 about flu shot shoulder pain, SIRVA injuries, and how a vaccine lawsuit works.
+Paul was also interviewed by Eyewitness News on CBS3 about flu shot shoulder pain, SIRVA injuries, and how a vaccine injury lawsuit works.

 "SIRVA," or "Shoulder Injury Related to Vaccine Administration," is a medical term used to describe any one of the various injuries caused by vaccines such as the Flu shot, Tetanus shot, TDaP and DTaP vaccines, or the HPV shot.
 Roughly 70% of shoulder related vaccine injuries are caused by the flu shot.
 SIRVA usually occurs when the vaccine is administered too high into the deltoid muscle at the top of the arm area or shoulder.
 It is unlikely that a vaccination given in the lower arm will cause a shoulder injury (although it can cause other injuries).